Manager - Recruitment

 Outside of work I love to…

-Outside of work, I’m usually spending time with my family; we love a swim in the pool during the warmer months, trying out new cafes, going for a bike ride, and are enjoying checking out the snow!
-I love sport and I’m often outside, growing organic fruit and veg, running with the dog or enjoying a hit at the local golf course.
+Outside of work, I’m usually spending time with my family.
+We love a swim in the pool during the warmer months, trying out new cafes, going for a bike ride, and are enjoying checking out the snow!
+I love sport and I’m often outside, growing organic fruit and veg, walking the dog or enjoying a hit at the local golf course.

 Who is the biggest stirrer in the office?

 Well Sarah Tamasi is definitely a great team social coordinator, and Tammy is always challenging the team with fun word-searches in the kitchen each week.
 Neither are stirrers but definitely add a lot of life to the office!